Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Without a dump hose support, there may be some backup.

-Also, the best camper sewer hose support is good to keep your hose off the ground and hopefully away from weed eater damage if you're on grass.
+In addition, the best camper sewer hose support is good to keep your hose off the ground and hopefully away from weed eater damage if you're on grass.

 Camco Sidewinder RV Sewer Hose Support